Critical set for surface diffeomorphisms revisited: Misiurewicz diffeomorphisms. Proof of theorem

 For the other saddle periodic points, one can prove the following next lemma.

-\begin{lemma} Under the hypothesis of theorem \ref{disk2}, any saddle periodic point such that its unstable branches do not accumulate on a critical point belongs to the interior of a normally hyperbolic periodic arc.
+\begin{lemma} Under the hypothesis of theorem \ref{thm:finite classes}, any saddle periodic point such that none of its unstable branches accumulates on a critical point belongs to the interior of a normally hyperbolic periodic arc.

 \end{lemma}

 \begin{proof}